robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-ect-evidence.md

 You can also plan scaffolds in advance of a lesson.
 This could be in how you present new information, breaking it down into steps as we saw earlier in this section.
 It could also be by providing a framework for pupils to follow, which supports them to apply a complex skill with support.

-Whenever we design a task or activity, we need to consider which resources might help to purposefully scaffold pupils' learning, whilst still ensuring they engage cognitively with the content.
+Whenever we design a task or activity, we need to consider which resources might help to purposefully scaffold pupils’ learning, whilst still ensuring they engage cognitively with the content.
 We can also encourage pupils to think about and explain their own levels of understanding before starting on a task.
 Developing pupils’ ability to reflect in this way may mean that less time needs to be spent on diagnosing who needs what support (Van de Pol et al., 2015).

 You can use this series of questions to help guide your decisions: